benasse/sparrow/content/docs/quick-start.md

 ## 8. Conclsion
 We have seen how to start from a virgin installation, how to create a user and create an interconnection with an operator.

-Feel free to suggest changes or ask questions at [github](https://github.com/benasse/sparrow/issues).
+Feel free to suggest changes or ask questions on [github](https://github.com/benasse/sparrow/issues).